thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ## Objectives

 - Explain what HTTP is.
-- Explain why HTTP is useful.
-- Explain what an HTTP request contains.
+- Explain what an HTTP request is.
-- Explain what an HTTP response contains.
+- Explain what an HTTP response is.
-- Diagram Web Request-Response Lifecycle
+- Diagram HTTP request-response cycle
 - Send HTTP requests and receive HTTP responses via Terminal.
 - Explain what JSON is.
 - Explain why JSON is useful.